Capillary/ecom-api-document/source/includes/_location.md

 zipcode*	| string | Area PIN code that you want to fetch.
 Example value: 110019 deliveryarea* | string | Name of the delivery area.
 Example: Karnataka deliveryareaId*	| int | Unique id of the delivery area.
-Example: 234 outputfield	| enum | Pass `additional` to include additional information, `deliveryarea` to include delivery areas in the response
+Example: 234 outputfield	| enum | Pass `additional` to include additional details in the response, `deliveryarea` to include delivery areas in the response

 <aside class="notice"> All parameters marked by * are mandatory.</aside>